Last updated August 2023. Inspired by Wes Bos.

 • iCloud Drive.
 Mostly fine, if you keep version-controlled code outside it.
 (Otherwise it will duplicate files.)

-I've made automations to e.g. launch standard Zoom meetings, send notes to self, and text my partner.
+I've made automations to e.g. launch standard Zooms and Google Meets.
 I like how automations can be just a folder of scripts.

 • Divvy for window management.